Sofia-UX-UI/portfolio-v.4/content/post/nomad/index.md

 ## Step 2: Ideation and Concept Development

 We conducted a rapid, asynchronous ideation session using a Miro board to collaboratively explore potential directions for the project.
 After the initial brainstorming round, we followed up with a second round of voting, which helped us narrow down and select the final concept: designing a language learning game.

 For more details, the Miro Board can be viewed [here](https://miro.com/app/board/uXjVKCIC-pQ=/).

 ## Steps 3 & 4: Research and Define

 Research was conducted across three key areas to identify market gaps, understand industry trends, and explore effective learning paths.
+I led the academic research, examining effective language-learning techniques and recent applications.
+I also conducted user interviews and distributed surveys to understand player preferences, behaviors, and motivations, ensuring a strong connection with our target users.

+Market research was another major focus, where I analyzed current offerings and uncovered unmet needs.
+This included conducting an affinity analysis to identify patterns in both language-learning apps and educational games.
+In addition, I interviewed an industry expert to gather insights that informed our pitch preparation.

-The first area focused on market research, aiming to uncover unmet needs and analyze current offerings.
-User research was also carried out to understand player preferences, behaviors, and motivations, ensuring a connection with users and their expectations.
-Lastly, academic research examined the most effective language-learning techniques and recent applications.
-The ultimate goal was to innovate and create something of real value that not only resonated with users but also provided a unique experience they couldn’t easily find elsewhere.
+The ultimate goal was to innovate and create something of real value that resonated with users, while providing a unique experience they couldn’t easily find elsewhere.

 ![Audience](6.jpeg) ![Why language learning](7.jpeg) ![Patterns identified in apps](8.jpeg) ![Patterns identified in learning games](9.jpeg)